maxibor/conda-presentation/presentation_conda.md

 - `/usr/bin`
 - ...

-### You can't "install" programms on SDAG because you don't have write access to these directories
+### When can't "install" programms on a computer, it's because you don't have write access to these directories

 What's in my path ?
 ========================================================